citusdata/citus_docs/develop/migration_mt_asp.rst

 (or any other scheme you want).

-Notice how the ``tenant_id`` is also stored in the ``questions`` table?
+Notice how the ``tenant_id`` is also stored in the ``questions`` table.
 This will make it possible to :ref:`colocate <colocation>` the data.
 With the tables created, use ``create_distributed table`` to tell Citus to shard on the tenant ID: